cfss-old/hw01/README.md

 Introduction
 ------

-Hi, my name is Jess Robinson, and I am a student in *Computing for the Social Sciences*, taughted by Professor Ben Soltoff.
-I am a third-year undergraduate in the College majoring in Political Science and Sociology, with a minor in Philosophy.
+Hi, my name is Jess Robinson, and I am a student in *Computing for the Social Sciences*, taught by Professor Benjamin Soltoff.
+I am a third-year undergraduate in the College majoring in Political Science and Sociology and minoring in Philosophy.
 I am excited to be learning more about computing!

 My Work
 ------